noneaddy/money/Documentation.md

   ![Importing MobSF VM ova file](https://cloud.githubusercontent.com/assets/4301109/9768972/cbdd115e-5744-11e5-88dc-bf280df3a963.png)

-* Accept the GPL3 Licence and Complete the import process.
+* Proceed with the import process.
 Do not alter anything.
 * Once the OVA is Imported Successfully, you will see a new entry in VirtualBox named MobSF_VM_X.X
 * Right Click MobSF VM and Choose Settings, Go to Network tab.
 Here we need to configure two Network Adapters.